dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 }
 ```

 This code illustrates how components can receive parameters from the router by declaring them as tokens in the `@page` directive.
 If you want to receive a `string`, the syntax is simply `{parameterName}`, which matches a `[Parameter]` name case-insensitively.
 If you want to receive a numeric value, the syntax is `{parameterName:int}`, as in the example above.
 The `:int` is an example of a *route constraint*.
-Other route constraints are supported too.
+Other route constraints, such as bool, datetime and guid, are also supported.

 ![Order details empty](https://user-images.githubusercontent.com/1874516/77241434-391ef380-6baf-11ea-9803-9e7e65a4ea2b.png)